Package 'ICIKendallTau'

 continuity

-logical: if true, a continuity correction is used
+logical: if true, a continuity correction is applied to the p-value

 output